mightyjens/mightyjens.github.io/content/posts/2024/hass-homekit-bridge.md

 ![Unifi WiFi](../hass-homekit-bridge/2024-05-23_09-25_1.png)

-Now your Bridge should be able to connect to your Home Assitant Bridge.
+Now *Homekit* should be able to connect to your *Home Assitant Bridge*.